 We measured the peak brightness after calibration, using the 'ISF Expert (Dark Room)' Picture Mode, with Backlight set to '100', LED Local Dimming set to 'Medium', and Color Temperature set to 'Warm2'.

-If image accuracy isn't as important to you, the 'Vivid' picture mode is brighter.
+If image accuracy isn't as important to you, the 'Vivid' Picture Mode is brighter.
 We were able to momentarily reach 1069 nits with the 10% window using the default settings of the 'Vivid' Picture Mode and LED Local Dimming set to 'Medium'.

 We measured the peak brightness before calibration, using the 'Cinema HDR' Picture Mode, with Backlight set to '100', LED Local Dimming set to 'High', and Color Temperature set to 'Warm2'.

-With our pre-calibration settings, this TV has decent accuracy.
+With our pre-calibration settings, this TV has okay out-of-the-box accuracy.
 There are some noticeable inaccuracies in most colors and more noticeable errors in shades of gray, and the gamma doesn't quite follow the curve, with some scenes appearing too dark.
 The color temperature is a bit too warm, but this is relatively minor.

-After calibration, the LG SM9000 has excellent accuracy.
+After calibration, the LG 55SM9000PUA has excellent accuracy.
 The white balance is almost perfect, as is the gamma, which tracks 2.2 perfectly.
 Most color errors are corrected, but there are still some noticeable issues with blues.
 Unfortunately, after calibration the white balance is worse, and is now a bit too cold.